The neutron decay anomaly, neutron stars and dark matter: Neutron Stars and DM

 Astrophysical observations in principle can be used to put constraints on the EoS of the NS, excluding those that are not able to reach the $2 M_\odot$ limit, the largest observed NS mass \cite{MassNS}.
-Adding the new neutron decay channel, one has to take into account the conversion of the neutrons into the DM fermion inside the NS.
+Adding the new neutron decay channel, one has to take into account the conversion of neutrons into DM fermions inside the NS.
 And typically, the addition of the DM particle effectively modifies the EoS inside the stellar object such that the maximum NS mass falls well below the observational limit.
 One possible solution is to allow for repulsive DM interactions \cite{Cline2018, Grinstein2019}, which disfavours the conversion.

-There is a variety of EoS for nuclear matter in the literature \cite{Pieper:2001ap,Wiringa:2002ja,Gandolfi:2011xu,Hebeler:2013nza}, and in order to check how the DM hypothesis modifies the NS mass-ratio relation we have chosen to work with a simple parametrization of the internal energy per neutron: \be E_n(x) = a x^\alpha + b x^\beta \,. \ee where $x=n_n/n_0$, $n_n$ the nucleon density and $n_0=0.16 ~{fm}^{-3}$ the saturation density.
+There is a variety of EoS for nuclear matter in the literature \cite{Pieper:2001ap,Wiringa:2002ja,Gandolfi:2011xu,Hebeler:2013nza}, and in order to check how the DM hypothesis modifies the NS mass-radius relation we have chosen to work with a simple parametrization of the internal energy per neutron: \be E_n(x) = a x^\alpha + b x^\beta \,, \ee where $x=n_n/n_0$, $n_n$ the nucleon density and $n_0=0.16 ~{fm}^{-3}$ the saturation density.
 Different sets of parameters correspond to different choices of the EoS, and we work with those given in Table \ref{tableeos}.
+Energy density and pressure are given by $\rho_n= n_n(m_n + E_n)$ and $P_n= n_n^2 d E_n/d n_n$ respectively.